Chris Smith (New Jersey politician): Abortion

 Smith is strongly anti-abortion.
-He is a co-chairman of the Congressional Pro-Life Caucus and is co-chair of the Trump Administration's Pro-Life Coalition.
+He is a co-chairman of the Congressional Pro-Life Caucus, and served as co-chair of the Trump administration's Pro-Life Coalition.
 He supports the Mexico City policy, which blocks U.S. federal funding for non-governmental organizations that provide abortion counseling or referrals, advocate to decriminalize abortion or expand abortion services.
 In 2000, he voted for the Partial-Birth Abortion Ban Act of 2000.
+In December 2023, Smith signed a letter of support to Tommy Tuberville, thanking him for his nine-month hold on more than 400 military promotions over the Pentagon's abortion policy.

 Smith expressed support for the Stupak-Pitts Amendment, an amendment to America's Affordable Health Choices Act of 2009.

 Smith has introduced various forms of the No Taxpayer Funding for Abortion Act, starting with the original proposal in 2011.
 The 2011 proposal prohibited federal funds from being used for health benefits that cover abortion, unless in the case of rape, incest or if the woman could die.
 It also disqualified abortions from being written off on taxes.
 In 2013, Smith reintroduced the proposal, which further restricted insurance coverage of abortions.
 The bill passed the House but has yet to be voted on by the Senate.

+Agriculture

+Smith opposes federal efforts to overturn state and local agricultural laws, including laws related to farm animal welfare.
+In September 2023, Smith was one of 181 representatives who signed a bipartisan letter opposing the inclusion of the Ending Agricultural Trade Suppression (EATS) Act in the 2023 farm bill.
+The EATS Act would have preempted state and local regulations on the sale of animal products raised in battery cages, gestation crates, and veal crates, including California's Proposition 12.
+Smith was also one of 16 House Republicans who signed a letter to the House Committee on Agriculture opposing the EATS Act in October 2023.
+The letter claimed that the legislation would infringe on states' rights and empower foreign-owned agribusinesses like the Chinese-owned pork producer WH Group to exert influence over U.S. agricultural policy.

 Domestic violence

-Smith voted for the original 1994 Violence Against Women Act and co-sponsored the reauthorization bills of 2000 and 2005, the latter of which provided $1.6 billion for investigation and prosecution of violent crimes against women, imposed automatic and mandatory restitution on those convicted, and allowed civil redress in cases prosecutors chose to leave un-prosecuted.
+Smith voted for the original 1994 Violence Against Women Act, and co-sponsored the reauthorization bills of 2000 and 2005, the latter of which provided $1.6 billion for investigation and prosecution of violent crimes against women, imposed automatic and mandatory restitution on those convicted, and allowed civil redress in cases prosecutors chose to leave un-prosecuted.
 Smith voted against reauthorizing the act in 2013, due to the Senate version of the bill's cutting of funding for the Trafficking in Persons Office at the State Department, which Smith's Victims of Trafficking and Violence Protection Act of 2000 created.